mwang5/dockerLab/README.md

 RUN npm install
 COPY . .
 ```
-The Dockerfile create the image for the services
+The Dockerfile create a general image for the services

 [_docker-compose.yaml_](docker-compose.yaml)
 ```